-San Francisco’s transit agency hopes they’ll achieve the same magic when they build a historic first: Housing on top of a Muni bus yard.
+San Francisco’s transit agency hopes they’ll achieve the same magic when they build a historic first for The City: Housing on top of a Muni bus yard.

 The San Francisco Municipal Transportation Agency is preparing to rebuild and revitalize its 103-year-old Potrero bus yard at Bryant and Mariposa streets.
 The facility is out of date in numerous ways — from its size to its electrical system — that slow down the repair and deployment of modern buses, staffers told the San Francisco Examiner.

 That’s especially troublesome as the SFMTA gears up to provide Muni service for an ever-expanding San Francisco population, driving a need for more buses.